resteybar/avedac-mbarivision/README.md

 * Using the password "saliency", port, and IP address, ssh directly to the docker container
 > ssh -Y docker@localhost -p 32768

-* Process clip
+* Set the display once in the container
-> cd /tmp/Downloads
+> export DISPLAY=docker.for.mac.localhost:0

-> runclip -i /examples/MBARItest.mp4 -f benthic -x
+* Process clip /tmp/MBARItest.mp4 with benthic options (-f benthic) and display to XWindows (-x)

-This will store the mbarivision data in the directory  /Users/dcline/Downloads/MBARItest on the host.
+> runclip -i /tmp/MBARItest.mp4 -f benthic -x

 To get other options with runclip, simply type runclip
 > runclip

 Alternatively, you can run mbarivision by hand.
 The options can all be found [here](doc/OPTIONS.md)